ubaldot/vim-op-surround/README.md

 Each mapping dictionary must include the following keys:

-- `map`: the key sequence that triggers the surround operation
+- `map`: the key sequence that triggers the surround operation,
-- `open_delim`: the opening delimiter to insert
+- `open_delim`: the opening delimiter to insert,
-- `close_delim`: the closing delimiter to insert
+- `close_delim`: the closing delimiter to insert,
 - `action`: can be `'append'` or `'delete'`.

 ### Example